MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 Adjustment Window

-There is a limit on how much the engine ECU can adjust fuel trims to achieve the target AFRs, for example it may be plus or minus 25%.
+There is a limit on how much the engine ECU can adjust fuel trims to achieve it’s target AFRs, for example it may be plus or minus 25%.

 If the engine needs more adjustment than 25% then two things can happen.
 Either the engine will throw a check engine light and/or the fueling of the engine will not be correct.

-By optimising the MAF sensor signal we give the engine ECU the biggest possible adjustment window to get the AFRs where they need to be.
-It can also reduce the time it takes the engine to get to the AFR target because it needs to compensate less for the inaccurate MAF sensor signal (due to a new intake, different MAF etc).
+By optimising the MAF sensor signal (reduce fuel trim adjustment to as close to zero as possible) we give the engine ECU the biggest possible adjustment window to get the AFRs where they need to be.

 Ignition Timing